Livingston County, Michigan

 Livingston County (/lɪvɪŋstən/ LIV-ing-stən) is a county in the U.S. state of Michigan.
-As of the 2020 Census, the population was 193,866.
+As of the 2020 census, its population was 193,866.
 It is part of the Detroit-Warren-Dearborn, MI Metropolitan Statistical Area.
 The county seat and most populous city is Howell.
-The county was platted in 1833, but for three years remained assigned to Shiawassee and Washtenaw counties for revenue, taxation and judicial matters.
+The county was platted in 1833, but for three years remained assigned to Shiawassee and Washtenaw counties for revenue, taxation, and judicial matters.
 It was formally organized in 1836.
-As one of Michigan's "Cabinet counties", a group of ten counties whose names honor members of President Andrew Jackson's Cabinet, it is named after former US Secretary of State Edward Livingston.
+As one of Michigan's "Cabinet counties", a group of ten counties whose names honor members of President Andrew Jackson's cabinet, it is named after former U.S. Secretary of State Edward Livingston.
 Livingston County's location in Southeast Michigan offers residents relatively convenient access to the metropolitan centers of Detroit, Lansing, Ann Arbor, and Flint.
-Livingston County residents regularly commute to those centers, using the three major expressways which pass through the county: I-96, US 23, and M-59.

-Although continuing to be composed largely of bedroom communities, the county is experiencing and maintaining significant growth in both the service and industrial economic sectors.
+Livingston County residents regularly commute to those centers, using the three major expressways that pass through the county: I-96, US 23, and M-59.
+Though largely composed of bedroom communities, the county is experiencing and maintaining significant growth in both the service and industrial economic sectors.
 Major employers include Tribar, PepsiCo, Citizens Insurance, and ThaiSummit.
 The Brighton Recreation Area is in the county.

 Geography

-According to the US Census Bureau, the county has an area of 585 sqmi, of which 565 sqmi is land and 20 sqmi (3.4%) is water.
+According to the U.S. Census Bureau, the county has an area of 585 sqmi, of which 565 sqmi is land and 20 sqmi (3.4%) is water.